 At present, the company operates in SAP, an ERP system wherein all of its accounting records are stored in electronic form.
 Renold group wants to have a common ERP platform across all of its group companies.
-Hence, it has been decided to migrate from SAP to M3 software and it is expected to complete before this financial year.
+Hence, it has been decided to migrate from SAP to M3 software and it is expected to complete before 31st March 2022.